vishalsiingh/vishalsiingh/README.md

 ### 🚀 What I'm Working On

-- 💻 Crafting **full-stack web apps** using React, Tailwind CSS, Next.js, and PHP with modern UI/UX
+- 💻 Building **full-stack web apps** using React, Tailwind CSS, Next.js, and PHP with a strong focus on clean UI/UX and performance
-- 📊 Building **interactive dashboards** and conducting insights-driven **data analysis** using Power BI & Python
+- 📊 Creating **interactive dashboards** and doing **insightful data analysis** using Python and Power BI to drive decision-making
-- ☁️ Exploring **cloud deployment** and automation with AWS (EC2, S3) and Docker
+- ☁️ Exploring **cloud deployment** with AWS (EC2, S3) and Docker for scalable and efficient hosting
-- 🧠 Enhancing projects with **AI/NLP integrations**, like smart resume matchers and text detection
+- 🧠 Integrating **AI/NLP features** like smart resume matching, keyword extraction, and voice cloning into real-world projects
-- 🛠️ Learning **System Design**, improving with **DevOps tools** like GitHub Actions, and exploring CI/CD
+- 🛠️ Learning **System Design**, diving into **DevOps tools** like GitHub Actions, and setting up **CI/CD pipelines**
-- 🌐 Actively engaging in **college tech communities**, mentoring peers, and contributing to open-source
+- 🎨 Created **FlexCard** – a digital freelance identity card generator with export-to-image support, built using React & html2canvas
+- 🤖 Working on **DevMatch** – a smart developer career platform that uses AI to match talent with the right tech opportunities
+- 🌐 Actively contributing to **open-source projects** through the Keploy API Fellowship, while mentoring peers and growing tech communities in college

+### 🏆 Achievements

+- ✅ Selected for the **Keploy API Fellowship** (2025 Cohort)
+- 🏅 Worked as a **Software Developer Intern** at **Aegistech Innovations**
+- 📜 Earned certifications in:
+  - IBM DevOps & Software Engineering
+  - Google Data Analytics
+  - IIM Ahmedabad – Strategy & Game Theory
+  - Business Analytics – University of Colorado Boulder
+- 🧑‍🏫 Served as **Campus Ambassador** at Jyesta Corporate Entity
+- 🌟 Built and deployed multiple full-stack projects including Resume Matcher, Fitness Tracker, Online Voting App, and more

+### 💡 Interests

+- 🤖 Exploring **AI, NLP**, and integrating smart features into real-world applications
+- 🌐 Building creative **full-stack web apps** with modern tech stacks and clean UI/UX
+- 📊 Working on **data analytics & dashboards** to extract meaningful insights using Python & Power BI
+- ☁️ Learning and experimenting with **cloud deployment**, **AWS**, and **Docker**
+- 🛠️ Diving deeper into **System Design**, CI/CD, and **DevOps tools** like GitHub Actions
+- 🚀 Engaging in **open-source contributions**, fellowships, and mentoring juniors in tech communities

 ---